Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S9.png)

-Assemble the DC/DC converter, LED voltmeter, and power switch as shown in the image.
+Solder the connections of the DC/DC converter, LED Voltmeter, and Power Switch as shown in the image.
 The second image is mirrored so that you can compare it to the left image.
 Solder the connections according to the Electronic System Architecture and the Prototyping Board below.

 ![Image](assembly_instructions/prototyping_board.drawio.png){: style="height:89%;width:89%"}